hammackj/spacetime/README.md

 ![spacetime screenshot web](https://github.com/techcentaur/spacetime/blob/master/img/space1.jpg)

 ## Features
-- Compatible with GitHub Pages
+- Compatible with GitHub Pages.
-- Responsive design (looks just as good on mobile)
+- Responsive design (looks just as good on mobile).
 - Multiple pagination of posts depending on categories and subjects.
-- More than one blog maintainence system
+- More than one blog maintainance system.
-- Syntax highlighting, with the help of Pygments
+- Syntax highlighting, with the help of Pygments.
-- Markdown and HTML text formatting
+- Markdown and HTML text formatting.

 ## Usage